IRL2/nanover-docs/source/concepts/applications.rst

 If the FrameData contains any array with a key staring with ``residue.``, it must set a key ``residue.count`` in the value map.
 The value is the number of residues and must match the length of the residue-related arrays.
-Indices in the ``particle.residues`` array must be strictly lesser than the number of residues.
+Indices in the ``particle.residues`` array must be strictly less than the number of residues.
 However, these indices may not refer to all of the residues.
 This means it is possible to have residues with no particle attached to them.
 This allows to filter particles out without having to modify the list of residues.